ansible/jewel/gateway_configuration_collection/roles/routes/README.md

 #### Json Example

 - Check that Controller's config route exists
-- Update Gateway route to the port 8000 and path '/non-api/v2'
+- Update gateway route to the port 8000 and path '/non-api/v2'
 - Create or update EDA Route to gateway proxy port (http port) with id 1 and Service Cluster with id 2 (in the database)

 ```json